giwanaga/ncrement.vim/README.md

 let g:ncrement_autoupdate = 0
 ```

-`:UpdateWordLists` is the command to update word lists manually.
+`:NcrementUpdateLists` is the command to update word lists manually.

 ## Installation